 1. LEARN LAGOM

 Taking over from where the Danish Hygge (a feeling of wellbeing and coziness) left off Lagom is a Swedish word meaning ‘just the right amount’.
 Often translated as ‘in moderation or balance’ – so, basically enjoying everything in moderation.
-Where as hygge captures a moment in time – and captured us for the whole of 2017 – be that, a short holiday, hot chocolate by the fire or snuggling under blankets with candles aglow.
+Where as hygge captures a moment in time – and captured us for the whole of this year – be that, a short holiday, hot chocolate by the fire or snuggling under blankets with candles aglow.
 Lagom is more about your whole life as a whole.

 Finding the perfect balance between life and work, family and free-time – basically not to much, not too little, just right.
 Think Goldilocks for life.